I get excited when I hear someone wants to start a service business.

 There are always going to be service providers who charge less than you do.
 The trick is realizing that those businesses do not provide the same quality — and they are not your competition.

-Ignore “reasonable” and the “industry standard” and focus on creating an experience for your clients that they won’t find anywhere else — that is the winning difference that will make them choose to work with you.
+Ignore “reasonable” and the “industry standard,” and instead play to your strengths.
+Focus on creating an experience for your clients that they won’t find anywhere else — that is the winning difference that will make them choose to work with you.

 The service business as “go-to collaborator” model